rooklift/chlorine/README.md

 # Installation

-If you have npm and [Electron](https://electron.atom.io/), you can do:
+If you have npm and [Electron](https://electron.atom.io/) installed globally, you can do:

 ```
 npm install
 electron .
 ```

-If you only have npm, I'm told the following works instead:
+If you only have npm, and don't want to install Electron globally, I'm told the following works instead:

 ```
 npm install